cmarti/gpmap-tools/docs/index.rst

 GPMAP-tools: tools for visualization and inference of large complete fitness landscapes
 =======================================================================================

 GPMAP-tools is a python library to create low dimensional visualizations for large fitness landscapes or the structure of any sequence-function relationship for large genotypic spaces, up to several millions.
 It provides an open-source and easy to use interface of a slightly modified version of the original method [#McCandlish2011]_.
-Briefly, genotypes are embedded into a low dimensional representation such that the square distances are proportional to the required time to evolve from one genotype to another under a Weak Mutation Weak Selection evolutionary model.
+Briefly, genotypes are embedded into a low dimensional representation such that the square distances are proportional to the required time to evolve from one genotype to another under a Weak Mutation evolutionary model.

 The main limitation for the applicability of these method for visualizing a landscape is that we need to have a full characterization of the funcion associated to each possible genotype in the sequence space.
 As the total number of genotypes scales exponentially with sequence length, this method is inherently limited to the study of relatively short sequences.
 Another limitation that derives from the difficulty to experimentally assess every possible sequence in a high throughput experiment reliably.
 To tackle this issue, we provide also a simple interface to previously published methods for inference of quantitative sequence-function relationships in presence of complex epistatic interactions, either from high throughput experiments [#Zhou2022]_ or from the number of times a sequences has been observed in nature [#Chen2021]_.